Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Skunks are omnivorous creatures; therefore, they can adapt to any diet.
 During summer and spring, most of their food consists of insects and small prey.

-Let’s look at the main foods that Skunks eat.
+Let’s look at the main foods that skunks eat.

 Insects and Small Animals

 Despite their unpleasant odor, skunks are beneficial to humans in several ways.
 On average, 70% of the skunk’s diet is made up of harmful insects.
-They prey on creatures that affect human’s typical lifestyle.
+They prey on creatures that affect a human’s typical lifestyle.
+Therefore, as much as they are a nuisance to humans, they help get rid of destructive insects in the house and yard.

 Skunks feed on cockroaches, grasshoppers, snakes, crickets, beetles, scorpions, spiders, mice, moles, tiny frogs, bees, and worms.
 They will also target ground-nesting birds, fish, and some small reptiles.

-Their immunity to snake venom helps them eat poisonous ones such as rattlesnakes.
-These creatures are also one of the primary predators of the honeybee.
+Skunks prey on some animals as a means to teach the young ones self-defense.
+For this, they chose to target dangerous animals, such as snakes and the black widow spider.
+Their immunity to snake venom helps them eat poisonous ones, such as rattlesnakes.
+These creatures are also the primary predators of the honeybee.
 Their thick coat of fur protects them from getting bee stings.

 cricket_Del Green_Pixabay